(Revised February 2009,edited July 2010, revised January 2013, February 2013, March 2013, April 2013, April 2014, May 2014)

 Notice of regular meetings, together with a request for items for the agenda, shall be in the hands of members of the Senate at least two weeks before each meeting.

 Senators, members of faculty, students or staff wishing to have items placed on the agenda of a regular meeting of Senate must give written notice to the Secretary of the Senate at least ten (business) days before the meeting in question.
 Members of faculty, students or staff who are not Senators, may also request leave to appear before Senate to speak to the item and to remain on the floor for discussion.
 Such requests shall be considered by the Chair, who will make a recommendation to the Senate.

-The first item of business in a regular meeting of the Senate shall be the consideration of the agenda recommended by the Agenda Committee.
+The first item of business in a regular meeting of the Senate shall be the consideration of the agenda recommended by the Agenda and Summer Advisory Committee.
 At the same time as the agenda is approved, the Senate shall decide which, if any, part of the meeting shall be closed to persons who are not Senators, declaring at the same time why the meeting is to be closed.
 In addition, at other times a meeting may be closed by a simple majority vote as a result of a motion acceptable to the Chair.

 Notice of special meetings of the Senate, together with the agenda, shall normally be in the hands of members of the Senate at least 48 hours before the meeting, but in cases of emergency, the Chair of Senate may call a special meeting at any time.

 Full minutes of the meetings including summaries of comments or statements where detailed points are raised to ensure proper context for the historical record, and with attribution for such comments or statements but without creating a verbatim account of the meeting of the Senate shall be prepared and kept by the Secretary.